-Well-reported mechanisms of action indicate that our new investigational product, NED-260, may provide a double benefit: to inhibit disease progression for those afflicted and potentially protect those who are exposed to COVID-19 from viral infection.
+Well-reported mechanisms of action indicate that our new investigational product, NED-260, may provide a double benefit: to inhibit disease progression for those afflicted and potentially protect those who are exposed to COVID-19 from viral infection and entry.
 Being developed as an oral medication with low toxicity and low side effects, NED-260 could allow COVID-19 patients to recover safely at home and avoid hospitalization.

 NED Biosystems’ focus is helping patients, communities, and our valiant first responders and healthcare workers fighting COVID-19.
 We must act now.
 Lives are at stake.
 We cannot afford to wait.

 Please find our A Multi-Pronged Approach to a Global Pandemic to learn how we aim to be a part of the solution for COVID-19.